No time to plan meals or shop for groceries? Stuck in the rut of what to make for dinner? Eating healthy home cooked meals is easier said than done.

 Bonus: On each card, they’ve included a link to view your recipe online just in case you have the dreaded mishap of spilling something on it (which I’ve never done, ahem), and not that you will but just in case.
 Way to be Sun Basket…I get the feeling you’re experienced at this cooking thing :)

-Sun Basket currently ships to most zip codes in the U.S., excluding AK, HI, KS, MN, MT, ND, NE and SD.
-More locations coming soon.
+Sun Basket currently ships to most zip codes in the U.S., excluding AK, HI, MT, and parts of NM.

 Opening the top layer of my box, I noticed right away how cold the interior was.
 If I’m being totally honest, I hoped for fresh ingredients but how fresh could they really be?
 Well, let me just say I was really blown away at the quality and freshness of the ingredients.
 I like getting produce from a CSA but it can be hit or miss – all the produce included with Sun Basket was super fresh and great quality.